ietf-wg-cellar/matroska-specification/notes.md

 indications of which ones a similarly-configured `Matroska Player` **SHOULD** automatically select for playback by default in such a situation.
 A player **MAY** provide additional settings with more detailed controls for more nuanced scenarios.
-These examples are provided as guidelines to illustrate the intended usages of the various supported Track flags, and their expected behaviors.
+These examples are provided as guidelines to illustrate the intended usages of the various supported Track flags and their expected behaviors.

-Track names are shown in English for illustrative purposes; actual files may have titles in the language of each track, or provide titles in multiple languages.
+Track names are shown in English for illustrative purposes; actual files may have titles in the language of each track or provide titles in multiple languages.

 ## Audio Selection